hb-gitified/cellrangerRkit/README.md

 We are using the testthat package for unit testing.
 All tests live in `inst/tests/`.
 The directory `tests/` simply contains a stub to test all things that live in `inst/tests/`.

+To run all tests, in Rstudio go to: Build..
+Test Package

 Using devtools you can call all tests by running:
 ```R
 test('path/to/working/copy')
 ```

 ### Building for distribution